Chapter 6 Raw Data Pretreatment

 6.2 Peak extraction

-GC/LC-MS data are usually be shown as a matrix with column standing for retention times and row standing for masses after bin them into small cell.
+GC/LC-MS data are usually shown as a matrix with column standing for retention times and row standing for masses after bin them into small cell.

 Demo of GC/LC-MS data